KARNATISAITHARUN/documentation/using-inspect-protect/integrating-with-shiftleft/integrating-jenkins-builds/integrating-jenkins-builds.md

 # Integrating Jenkins Builds

-To integrate Jenkins builds with ShiftLeft and automate code analysis, configure each Jenkins project to execute the `sl analyze` (or `sl analyze --cpg)` shell command.
+To integrate Jenkins builds with ShiftLeft and automate code analysis, configure each Jenkins project to execute the ShiftLeft Inspect [`sl analyze` (or `sl analyze --cpg)` shell command](../../inspect/analyzing-applications.md).

 ## Jenkins Integration Options

-There are **two ways** to integrate with Jenkins: by configuring a final build step or post build task for *each* Jenkins project you want to submit for analysis to ShiftLeft.
+There are two ways to integrate with Jenkins: by configuring a final build step or post build task for **each** Jenkins project you want to submit for analysis to ShiftLeft.

 Configuration Option | Description
 --- | ---